NREL/HPC/docs/Documentation/Systems/Kestrel/index.md

 [FastX](https://nrel.github.io/HPC/Documentation/Viz_Analytics/virtualgl_fastx/) is available for HPC users to use graphical applications on the DAV nodes.

-To connect to a DAV node using the load balancing algorithim, you can connect to:
+To connect to a DAV node using the load balancing algorithim, NREL employees can connect to **kestrel-dav.hpc.nrel.gov**.
+To connect from outside the NREL network, use **kestrel-dav.nrel.gov**.

-* kestrel-dav.hpc.nrel.gov

-!!! note
-    The [Visualization and Analytics Software Tools](https://nrel.github.io/HPC/Documentation/Viz_Analytics/) page has not been updated for Kestrel yet; however, the instructions provided can be used as a proxy for Kestrel.

 ## Get Help With Kestrel
 Please see the [Help and Support Page](../../help.md) for further information on how to seek assistance with Kestrel or your NREL HPC account.